Although largely informal in their everyday dealings, the Irish do observe some (unspoken) rules of etiquette.

 - Greetings Shake hands with men, women and children when meeting for the first time and when saying goodbye.
 The Irish expect a firm handshake with eye contact.
 Female friends are greeted with a single (air) kiss.

-- Round System The Irish generally take it in turns to buy a 'round' of drinks for the whole group and everyone is expected to take part.
-The next round should always be bought before the first round is drunk.
+- Round System The Irish generally take it in turns to buy a round of drinks for the whole group and everyone is expected to take part.
+The next round should always be bought before the previous round is drunk.